 Control Over the Smoking Experience

 Generally speaking, the carb hole is crucial in helping smokers to control the smoking experience.
 For seasoned smokers that understand how to use the carb hole correctly, this is important.
-The carb hole helps you understand when to anticipate an influx of smoke.
+The carb hole helps you understand when to expect the smoke!

 High-Quality Glass Hand Pipes

-Whether you’re smoking from a Sherlock pipe or a spoon pipe, you want to do it right.
+Whether you’re smoking from a Sherlock pipe or a dab rig, you want to do it right.
 Paying attention to your finger placement on the carb can go a long way in improving your smoking experience.

 At Toker Supply, we never stock any glass hand pipes created with low-quality glass.
-As smoking enthusiasts, we’re here to help you enjoy your dry herbs to the max.
+As smoking enthusiasts, we’re here to help you enjoy your dry herbs and the pipes you smoke them out of.
 If you’re looking for a new piece that will take you through the years, then check out our collection of glass pipes!